More about: Day Trips to Bruges from Brussels

 Visit Bruges with an expert guide in history and get to know emblematic places such as the Lake of Love, the Grote Markt square or the Gruuthuse Museum.
 Enjoy a full day strolling and enjoying this dream city.

-Bruges is a city that falls in love just by looking at it, but if you also have a guided tour of Bruges from Brussels in a small group, you will know its most important corners, its history and legends.
+Bruges is a city that you will fall in love with just by looking at it, but if you also have a guided tour of Bruges from Brussels in a small group, you will get to know its most important corners, its history and legends.
 The experience is far superior to visiting Bruges on your own.

 You will go with a professional guide but you will have free time to explore the city at your own pace.
 You will be able to visit the main beach (Grote Markt), St. John's Hospital, the Rosary Quay and the famous Minnewater Lake, among other key points of the city.